pancakereport/AI4AQ/README.md

-Landing Page for UC Berkeley Schools of Information - Master in Information and Data Sciene.
-By Tom Yedwab, Yiran Sheng, Mahadevan Rajagopalan, and Samuel Kahn.
+Website Final Deliverable for DATASCI 210 Capstone at the UC Berkeley School of Information, Master in Information and Data Science program.
+Team Members: Claira Kauffmann, Jared Feldman, Silas Santini, and Steven Tseng.